AlanCoding/awx-1/docs/prompting.md

 For the POST action to launch, data for "prompts" are provided as top-level keys in the request data.
 There is a special-case to allow a list to be provided for `credentials`, which is otherwise not possible in AWX API design.
+Additionally, null-ish values may or may not override the job template values on a case-by-case basis, explained here.

 Example: